 3) The DOL gives itself the power to go after an employer even without a public complaint.

 The employer must submit a request to USCIS, proving that it has completed the above process and demonstrating that both it and the candidate qualify for the H-1B category.

 Have to prove:

 1) The need for someone who is a professional (i.e. the job requires someone with at least a

 bachelor’s degree in a field relating to the work to be performed).

 2) The candidate it seeks to hire has the required degree (including an equivalency of a

 Note: The approval of the H-1B Petition does not necessarily qualify the candidate to commence employment.
 The employer must verify whether the candidate has been granted a change to or an extension of H-1B status, or whether the candidate needs to obtain an H-1B visa.

 Need an experienced immigration lawyer in Boston who can help with the H-1B Visa process?
 Does your company need help to get an H-1B status for your temporary workers?
 Contact us today at 617-723-7111.
-Savitz Law serves clients in Boston and surrounding areas, throughout the U.S., as well as internationally.
+Savitz Law serves clients in Boston, Cambridge, and surrounding areas, as well as throughout the U.S. and internationally.

 Make sure to also follow our page on all of the latest H-1B Visa Breaking News & Updates.